-Definition 5.
+Definition 4.
 A past-event condition is a string of characters of one of the following forms:

 - id has said 'x'

+- id has announced the \times

-- id has told x
+- id has announced his x

 - pid has not said 'x'

+- pid has not announced the x

-- pid has not told x
+- pid has not announced his x

-where id can be any identifier and x can be any character string, and pid can be any positive identifier.
+where id can be any identifier, x can be any character string, and pid can be any positive identifier.
 A past-event condition is called negative if it contains the keyword 'not' or if it contains a negative identifier.
 A past-event condition is called positive otherwise.

-A past-event conditions is a specific type of condition.
-Other types of condition are defined later.
-The idea behind this is that a positive past-event condition is considered true if there is any message in the event history that matches the condition.
+A past-event condition is a specific type of condition.
+We will define other types of condition later on.
+A positive past-event condition is considered true if and only if there is any message in the event history that matches the condition.
 For example the condition any buyer has said 'hello' is considered true if there exists a message in the event history of the form ('say', 'hello') which was sent by an agent playing the role buyer.
-A negative past-event condition is considered true if there is no message in the event history that matches the condition.
+A negative past-event condition is considered true if and only if there is no message in the event history that matches the condition.

-Definition 6.
+Definition 5.
 A right-update consequence is a string of characters of one of the following forms:

-'''

-pid can say 'x'
+- pid can say 'x'

-'''
+- pid can announce the x

-- pid can tell x
+- pid can announce his x